batden/equivoke/README.md

 This creates a new hidden folder named .equivoke in your home directory.

-Copy the config.sh and equivoke.sh files from the new .equivoke folder to your download folder.
+Copy the konfig.sh and equivoke.sh files from the new .equivoke folder to your download folder.

-Navigate to the download folder and make the scripts executable:
+Navigate to the download folder and make the two scripts executable:

 ```bash
 chmod +x config.sh equivoke.sh